8 Common Things Older People Fail to Save for Before Retirement

 If you include these things in your retirement plan, you stand a better chance of living out your retirement comfortably.

 These commonly forgotten scenarios can quickly eat up your money, leaving you without enough to maintain living costs.
-Saving and preparing for these instances helps, but it doesn’t guarantee a financially secure retirement.
+Saving and preparing for these instances helps but doesn't guarantee a financially secure retirement.

-Creating a retirement budget is also important.
-There are many ways seniors are wasting money.
+There are many reasons you'll want to avoid wasting money.
 And making the money you saved last as long as possible is half the battle.